-In quantum communication which include both classical information transmission as well as quantum state transfer, shared entangled states are necessary to exhibit any quantum advantage.
-To transfer classical information, say two bits, the classical protocol where no shared entangled state is available requires 4 dimensional objects for encoding while it reduces to two dimensional system with the help of shared entangled states and hence the scheme is called dense coding (DC).
-In finite dimensional systems, the capacity of dense coding for an arbitrary shared state is known when there are arbitrary number of senders and a single or two receivers.
+In quantum communication which includes both classical information transmission as well as quantum state transfer, shared entangled states are necessary to exhibit any quantum advantage.
+To transfer classical information, say two bits, the classical protocol where no shared entangled state is available requires four-dimensional objects for encoding while it reduces to a two-dimensional system with the help of shared entangled states and hence the scheme is called dense coding (DC).
+In finite dimensional systems, the capacity of dense coding for an arbitrary shared state is known when there are an arbitrary number of senders and a single or two receivers.

 For continuous variable (CV) systems, since the dimension of the systems involved is infinite, the DC capacity can only be meaningful when it is obtained by fixing the amount of energy that can be sent from the sender to the receiver.
 Without this constraint, the capacity would simply diverge.
-Using this energy constrained capacity, quantum advantages in CVDC was demonstrated for a single sender and a single receiver scenario. \cite{Braunstein_PRA_2000}.
+Using this energy-constrained capacity, the quantum advantage in CVDC was demonstrated for a single sender and a single receiver scenario \cite{Braunstein_PRA_2000}.

-In this work, we go beyond the single sender-receiver scenario, and proposed a design of continuous variable DC (CVDC) network with multiple senders and a single receiver.
-In particular, we presented a possible blueprint of the encoding as well as decoding strategies, computed the corresponding classical energy constrained capacities of a quantum channel and optimum classical threshold which can be achieved in absence of shared entangled state.
-We fix the encoding strategies to be local displacement operations in the senders' side, while the decoding involves the use of beam splitters and the homodyne measurement of quadratures.
+In this work, we have gone beyond the single sender-receiver scenario, and have proposed a design for continuous variable DC networks with multiple senders and a single receiver.
+In particular, we have presented a possible blueprint of the encoding as well as decoding strategies, computed the corresponding classical energy-constrained capacities of a quantum channel, and optimum classical threshold which can be achieved in absence of a shared entangled state.
+We have fixed the encoding strategies to be local displacement operations on the senders' side, while the decoding involves the use of beam splitters and the homodyne measurement of quadratures.